 They had taken so much from me already.
 I wasn’t going to beg for their mercy.
 It was the Friday before I was supposed to go to Saturday School.
 Friday the 13th, September, 1996.

 I had made my peace with.
 It was my protest.
 I didn’t do anything wrong and believed it was important to stand for something.
 Rebelling against the system was the only time I ever found peace.
 I felt like I was doing God’s work.

 He had just been shot a week before and was still in the hospital.
 All I could think about was what he said.
-If you can’t find something to live for you better find something to die for.”
+“If you can’t find something to live for you better find something to die for.”

-But later than evening while playing my Nintendo 64, my mom came into my room from watching the news, and told me that my hero had died.
+But later that evening while playing my Nintendo 64, my mom came into my room from watching the news, and told me that my hero had died.
 Tupac has succumb to his violent, rebellious lifestyle.